Higher U(1)-gerbe connections in geometric prequantization: Examples

-Here $\int$ is the geometric realization map of example \ref{SmoothGroupoidsAreCohesive}, and $u_{(-)}$ is the forgetful map from the higher moduli stacks of higher principal connections to that of higher principal bundles of def. \ref{DiffModuliStack}.
+where $\int$ denotes the geometric realization map and $u_{(-)}$ is the ``forgetful the connection map''.
+In \cite{FiorenzaSatiSchreiberCup, FiorenzaSatiSchreiberCS} we discussed how the 3-connection $\nabla_{\mathrm{CS}}$ on the smooth stack of $\mathbf{B}G_{\mathrm{conn}}$ completely encodes the (higher) geometry of 3d $G$-Chern-Simons theory.

-In \cite{FiorenzaSatiSchreiberCup, FiorenzaSatiSchreiberCS} we discussed that this 3-connection on the smooth moduli stack of $G$-principal connections -- which for unspecified $G$ we now denote by $\nabla$ -- is the full de-transgression of the (off-shell) prequantum 1-bundle of $G$-Chern-Simons theory, hence is the localized incarnation of 3d $G$-Chern-Simons theory in higher prequantum theory.
-In particular it is a $\mathbf{B}^2 U(1)$-prequantization, according to def. \ref{DiffModuliStack} and example \ref{DeligneComplexInExample}, of the Killing form invariant polynomial $\langle -,-\rangle$ of $G$, which is a differential 4-form (hence a \emph{pre-3-plectic form} in the sense of def. \ref{Xomega}) on the moduli stack of fields: